Coeus1269/Utils/README.md

 Locale Utils - a collection of common Locale parsing and handling methods

-Phone Utils - a collection of common Phone Number processing and handling methods <br>
+Phone Utils - a collection of common Phone Number processing and handling methods  - Built in Java 1.7 - Current version: 1.23<br>
   Dependency on: StringUtils